1and2papa/CTAssetsPickerController/README.md

 # CTAssetsPickerController

+## Development Suspended (1 June, 2016)

+As I am busy on both of my work and personal life, it seems that I have no more spare time to maintain this project in coming year.
+The development of this project is suspended.
+Anyone who would like to keep this project running, just fork it.

 ## Introduction

 CTAssetsPickerController is a highly customisable iOS controller that allows picking multiple photos and videos from user's photo library.
 The usage and look-and-feel are just similar to UIImagePickerController.
 It uses **ARC** and requires **Photos** framework.